laoyigrace/subject/doc/source/configuring.rst

 When using SSL in connections to the registry server, do not require validation via a certifying authority.
-This is the registry's equivalent of specifying --insecure on the command line using glanceclient for the API
+This is the registry's equivalent of specifying --insecure on the command line using subjectclient for the API

 * ``registry_client_timeout=SECONDS``